odejesush/webusb-on-workers/EXPLAINER.md

 ## Solution ##

+The IDL for USB will include the `Exposed=(DedicatedWorker,SharedWorker,Window)` extended attribute to specify the contexts in which the API should be accessible from.
+The `requestDevice` method will also have the `Exposed=Window` extended attribute so that the method is only accessible within the Window context.

-A new WorkerUSB object that contains all of the WebUSB API minus requestDevice can be defined in the WorkerGlobalScope to allow for Web Workers to access connected USB devices that the page origin has access to.
-The page has to request a device using requestDevice in order to receive permission for the origin to use the device.
-Once permission has been granted, the Web Worker can use getDevices to select a device from the list of devices that the origin has access to.
+The page has to request a device using `requestDevice` in order to receive permission for the origin to use the device.
+Once permission has been granted, the Web Worker can use `getDevices` to select a device from the list of devices that the origin has access to.
 The Web Worker can then open the device and perform I/O operations on it.
-On a DedicatedWorker, these operations can occur asynchronously from the page, meaning that the page will not be slowed by heavy I/O operations.
+On a `DedicatedWorker, these operations can occur asynchronously from the page, meaning that the page will not be slowed by heavy I/O operations.
+On a `SharedWorker`, control of the device can be shared with multiple pages from the same origin.

 ## Example ##